mhw32/pokemon-battlesim/README.md

 **🐱 Ever dreamed of making your friends into Pokemon?
 Now you can. 🐭**

 This project is a Pokemon battle simulator that lets you replace the Pokemon with names and moves inspired by your friends.
-If you’ve ever told your friends what Pokemon they would be — this is the game for you.
+If you've ever told your friends what Pokemon they would be — this is the game for you.
 Customize the Pokemon, pit friends against friends, and see who would win.

 | ![GIF 1](./assets/1intro.gif) | ![GIF 2](./assets/3battlestart.gif) | ![GIF 3](./assets/4battleattack.gif) |
 |----------------------------------------|----------------------------------------|----------------------------------------|